 It’s usually best to keep your residential address private.
 If you don’t have fixed business premises or your run your business from home, you can use a professional service address and registered office service.

 Difference between a company director and member (shareholder/guarantor)

 Members own the company; directors manage the company on behalf of members.
 To be a member, you must buy at least one share issued by the company (if it is limited by shares) or provide a financial guarantee to the company (if it is limited by guarantee).

 It is very common for the same person to be both a member and director of a company.
 In fact, you can own and manage a company as a sole director and member.

 Alternatively, a company can have multiple members and directors at any one time, and these people can change throughout the lifetime of the business.
 A limited company is a very flexible business structure in this sense.

 All limited companies must have at least one director.
 A company secretary is optional for private limited companies.
 The role of the secretary is to assist directors with their duties, such as filing accounts and tax returns, reporting changes, filing Confirmation Statements, keeping company registers and accounting records up to date, etc.

 A secretary does not hold the same powers as a director – they simply provide support.
 Companies will often appoint a secretary if the directors are unable to manage their workload.

 Changing a director’s details at Companies House

-As a director, it is also your responsibility to record these types of changes, and the date they occur, in the company’s statutory register of directors.
+As a director, it is also your responsibility to record these types of changes (and the date on which they occur) in the company’s statutory register of directors.
 Whether kept as a hard copy or in electronic format, this register is usually kept at the registered office and must always be accurate and up to date.